kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 We leverage additional enterprise components from HiveMQ and Confluent to allow easy operations, scalability and monitoring.

-Here is the architecture of the MVP (target: September 2019):
+Here is the architecture of the MVP (already implemented and working):

 ![MVP Architecture](pictures/MVP_Architecture_HiveMQ_Confluent_MQTT_Kafka_IoT_TensorFlow.png)

-And this is the architecture of the final demo (target: October 2019):
+And this is the architecture of the final demo (target: End of October 2019):

 ![Advanced Architecture](pictures/Advanced_Architecture_HiveMQ_Confluent_MQTT_Kafka_IoT_TensorFlow.png)